jasr1/lyrics-finder/README.md

 ## Live Demo

 Check out the [live demo here](https://jasr1.github.io/lyrics-finder/) to experience the app in action.
 The frontend is hosted on **GitHub Pages**, and it communicates with the backend hosted on **Render** to securely fetch results from the Genius API.

+Since I am using the free tier of Render, the backend spins down after periods of inactivity.
+As such, your first request may take upwards of 30 seconds.
+After that, each subsequent request will be sent immediately.

 ## Technologies Used